the-chosen-wan/Curieo/README.md

 The approach supports aggregates within a random range, l to r, and is not restricted to prefixs (BEFORE) or suffixes (AFTER).
 This could be usedful to finding statistics within some event like an outage with a defined start and end time.

+Having tested with the RandomGenerator, this approach works well for a random list of 2e6 entries, facing OOM at 3e6

 ### Complexity

 #### a.
 Time Complexity